Understanding what mold is, how mold grows, how to keep it away, and what to do when it appears can be important for your overall health.

 If so, either hire someone to fill in the landscaping or do it yourself.
 This will prevent water from pooling at the side of your house and eventually seeping into the basement.

-Using HEPA filters, air purifiers can remove the airborne mold particles as well as other particles that are much smaller than mold spores.
+Using high efficiency air filters, air purifiers can remove the airborne mold particles as well as other particles that are much smaller than mold spores.
 They can also remove dust, pet dander and other potential sources of indoor mold growth.

 Air Purifier Note: Use UV Light Air Purifiers to Destroy Mold SporesBefore we dive into mold removal, it’s important that we discuss one of the most effective technologies for mold removal: UV light.
 Air purifiers that use UV light pull in air and move it through a chamber that exposes it to UV light.
 The light breaks down the DNA of a mold spore, making it ineffective for creating new colonies.